AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlProblem.rst

 Link Objectives
 ---------------
-You can also add objectives of the form f(x) using the :code:`addLinkObjective` method.
+You can also add objectives of the form :math:`f(x)` using the :code:`addLinkObjective` method.
 Once again the calling signature for all methods is identical to :code:`addLinkEqualCon`.
 Likewise, objectives involving only the link parameters can be added with
 :code:`addLinkParamObjective`.
-Otherwise, the only difference is that the objective must be an ASSET scalar function.
+Otherwise, the only difference is that the objective must be an ASSET ScalarFunction.
 As was the case with phase, if multiple link objectives are added to an :code:`ocp`, they along with any objectives defined in each phase are implicitly summed by the optimizer.